Hambert/gBackup/README.rst

 optional arguments:

--h, --help                         Show this help message and exit -p PATH, --path PATH               Path in which the files to be backed up are located.
---debug                            Debug mode
+-h, --help                            Show this help message and exit -p PATH, --path PATH                  Path in which the files to be backed up are located --debug                               Debug mode
 -b, --backup                          Start backup
 -d <FileID>, --download <FileID>      Download a single file with the given FileID -l, --list                            List remote files --delete                              Delete all remotefiles